mindspore-ai/docs/docs/federated/docs/source_en/image_classification_application_in_cross_silo.md

 where `root_data_path` is the path to the original 3500 user datasets, `new_data_path` is the path to the merged dataset, `raw_user_num` specifies the total number of user datasets to be merged (needs to be <= 3500), and `new_user_num` is used to set the number of users merged by the original datasets.
 For example, the sample code will select the first 35 users from `cross_silo_femnist/femnist/3500_clients_img`, merge them into 7 user datasets and store them in the path `cross_silo_femnist/femnist/35_7_client_img` (the merged 7 users each contains the original 5 user dataset).

-The following print represents a successful merge of the data sets.
+The following print represents a successful merge of the datasets.

 ```sh
 ========================== combine the raw 0~4 users to the new user: dataset_0 ==========================